f-person/diadon/README.md

 USAGE:

-    just type diadon <your text here> to share it on diaspora if the length of the text is more than length for tooting on mastodon. by default it's set to 140.
+    just type diadon '<your text here>' to share it on diaspora if the length of the text is more than length for tooting on mastodon. by default it's set to 140.

-    to ignore max length and share on diaspora add -d or --diaspora argument (diadon -d <your text here>) to ignore max lentgh and toot on mastodon add -m or --mastodon argument (diadon -m <your text here>) to share on diaspora and toot on mastodon add -dm argument (diadon -dm <your text here>)
+    to ignore max length and share on diaspora add -d or --diaspora argument (diadon -d '<your text here>') to ignore max lentgh and toot on mastodon add -m or --mastodon argument (diadon -m '<your text here>') to share on diaspora and toot on mastodon add -dm argument (diadon -dm '<your text here>')

 FIRST TIME USE: